ammark47/BballApp/README.md

 I've built the front end in React.js.
- If that's you're thing I am looking forward to any contributions
+ If that's your thing, I am looking forward to any contributions

 ```
     1. Fork